 The CATMEDIA CEO credits SBA and its partner organizations for helping her successfully scale up her firm and her own executive management skills.
 “I feel like a poster child for the SBA as I have participated in many federal government programs and services that have helped grow my business.”
-Either she or a team member visits the SBA on a quarterly basis to remain engaged and plugged into the vast network of resources.
+Either she or a team member visits the SBA on a quarterly basis to remain engaged and plug into the vast network of resources.
 “Each class or meeting has been a building block for my growth and the growth of the company”, said Downey.

-During the meeting Downey was also quoted saying, “ They have an enormous amount of resources to help you.
-I mean I would not be in business today if it weren’t for the SBA”.
-Through SCORE, Catherine learned about federal procurement which lead to her certification in SBA’s 8(a) Business Development Program.
+During the meeting Downey was also quoted as saying, “ They have an enormous amount of resources to help you.
+I mean, I would not be in business today if it weren’t for the SBA”.
+Through SCORE, Catherine learned about federal procurement which led to her certification in SBA’s 8(a) Business Development Program.
 She is a client of the Georgia Small Business Development Center and a graduate of the SBDC’s Fast Track program.
 She graduated from SBA’s Emerging Leaders Program as its 2014 class valedictorian.

 McMahon has been a longtime advocate for women in leadership and business and has been widely recognized as one of the country’s top female executives.
-As the co-founder and former chief executive officer of WWE, based in Stamford, Connecticut.
-She helped grow WWE from a 13-person regional operation to a publicly traded global enterprise with more than 800 employees in offices worldwide.
+As the co-founder and former chief executive officer of WWE, based in Stamford, Connecticut, she helped WWE grow from a 13-person regional operation to a publicly traded global enterprise with more than 800 employees in offices worldwide.
 She stepped down as CEO of WWE in 2009 to run for the U.S. Senate and was the Republican nominee to represent the people of Connecticut in 2010 and 2012.